1monalisa1/01-FinTech-Case-Study/README.md

 		* Initial Funding:  60,000€ in seed funding for a 10% stake and 5 software developers for an additional 37% stake
 	* Klarna has received $2.1B in additional funding from 40 different private equity firms, corporations and individual investors such as Sequoia Capital, HMI Capital, Blackrock, H&M, Visa and Snoop Dogg (Crunchbase & Dealroom).

-* *Early 'Near Death Experience'*
-	* First Christmas:  When they were supposed to pay their merchants from their company bank accounts during the holiday shopping rush, they did not have the money.
-They delayed their employees salaries to pay the merchants, and also asked merchants if they could be granted some grace in providing them with timely payment (Slush Interview).
-They fortunately maintained trust and survived.

-## Business Activities
 * *Who Klarna Is*
 	* Klarna provides a seamless client checkout experience by linking merchants, payment solutions, and their consumers through an app that focuses on ease of use, aesthetics, and smooth shipping / returns.
 	* They are a fully licensed bank in Europe,  and operate differently in the US.